alexsalvatore/microchain/README.md

 # Microchain 💴

 _Microchain_ is a Javascript lib for creating small blockchain on Node JS & Web client.
+:warning: **This lib is not secure**: it is a project in progress!
+See contact for more informations.

 ## Installation